 Peer recognition feels organic and natural—and less like a performance review.
 An effective feedback loop can help scale organic praise because it is personalized and constructive.
 It offers diverse perspectives, nurturing a climate where employees feel comfortable taking risks.
 Take the example below of how we give ‘recognitions' at 360Learning.
 These are small, ad hoc bits of praise or feedback given publically by colleagues, that align with our corporate values (on the left):

 You don’t need to completely overhaul your training program to reap the benefits of Collaborative Learning.
 Start small by incorporating a couple of these tips in your classroom or training program to gauge how your learners respond.
-For more ways to incorporate Collaborative Learning into your training programs, check out these related articles:
+For more ways to incorporate Collaborative Learning into your training programs, check out these related articles below: